JaredTMurray/Module-1-Challenge/README.md

-# Overview of Project Module 1 Challenge
+Module 1 Challenge
-## Background
+## Overview  of purpose of the analysis.
 ---
 This new assignment consists of two technical analysis deliverables and a written report to deliver your results.
 I, Jared Murray, have submitter the following:
 * Deliverable 1: Outcomes Based on Launch Date Chart